Cornell-Tech-ML/mod2-fkhan000/README.md

 - **Learning rate**: 0.1
 - **Epochs**: 500

 The figure below shows the training log, the loss function over training epochs, and the decision boundary found.
+Furthermore, the training time spent per epoch was 0.701 seconds.